dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Figure 4.2 A class diagram

-4.2 Using Predefined Classes
+### 4.2 Using Predefined Classes

 You can't do anything in Java without classes, and you have already seen several classes at work.
 However, not all of these show off the typical features of object orientation.
 Take, for example, the Math class.
 You have seen that you can use methods of the Math class, such as Math.random, without needing to know how they are implemented—all you need to know is the name and parameters (if any).
 That's the point of encapsulation, and it will certainly be true of all classes.
 But the Math class only encapsulates functionality; it neither needs nor hides data.
 Since there is no data, you do not need to worry about making objects and initializing their instance fields—there aren't any!

 In the next section, we will look at a more typical class, the Date class.
 You will see how to construct objects and call methods of this class.

-4.2.1 Objects and Object Variables
+#### 4.2.1 Objects and Object Variables

 To work with objects, you first construct them and specify their initial state.
 Then you apply methods to the objects.

 In the Java programming language, you use constructors to construct new instances.
 A constructor is a special method whose purpose is to construct and initialize objects.
 Let us look at an example.
 The standard Java library contains a Date class.
 Its objects describe points in time, such as December 31, 1999, 23:59:59 GMT.

-Note

-You may be wondering: Why use a class to represent dates rather than (as in some languages) a built-in type?
+Note: You may be wondering: Why use a class to represent dates rather than (as in some languages) a built-in type?
 For example, Visual Basic has a built-in date type, and programmers can specify dates in the format #6/1/1995#.
 On the surface, this sounds convenient—programmers can simply use the built-in date type without worrying about classes.
 But actually, how suitable is the Visual Basic design?
 In some locales, dates are specified as month/day/year, in others as day/month/year.
 Are the language designers really equipped to foresee these kinds of issues?
 If they do a poor job, the language becomes an unpleasant muddle, but unhappy programmers are powerless to do anything about it.
 With classes, the design task is offloaded to a library designer.
 If the class is not perfect, other programmers can easily write their own classes to enhance or replace the system classes.
 (To prove the point: The Java date library started out a bit muddled, and it has been redesigned twice.)

 Constructors always have the same name as the class name.
 Thus, the constructor for the Date class is called Date.
 To construct a Date object, combine the constructor with the new operator, as follows: